 4. Use Feathers

 Feathers are a big trend in wedding decor.
-Buy them in bulk from a craft store and create large feather wreaths to hang on the walls or add them to centerpieces of flowers for an elegant (and inexpensive) look.
+Buy them in bulk from a craft store or through Amazon and create large feather wreaths to hang on the walls or add them to centerpieces of flowers for an elegant (and inexpensive) look.

 5. Decorate with Food

 The wedding food and drink menu you choose and the way it’s arranged on platters can add lots of pizzazz to your big day.
 Huge and assorted apothecary jars of candy on the dessert bar create a festive mood, while gorgeous trays and farm fresh cheeses and rustic bread can instantly make the party have a more organic feel.

 There’s nothing more romantic than a dim room lit only by the glow of hundreds of candles.
 And luckily, candles are inexpensive.